mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

 excerpt: How to host git repositories on Gitea for air gapped deployments
 ---

 DKP supports using an external catalog git repository to install applications.
-In cases where an external repository is not accessible from within the cluster, it is possible to use the Gitea server that comes out-of-box with a Kommander deployment to install applications.
+In cases where an external repository is not accessible from within the cluster, you can use the Gitea server that comes out-of-box with a Kommander deployment to install applications.

 1. Set the `VERSION` environment variable to the version of Kommander you want to install, for example: